wilzbach/docs.asyncy.com/storyscript/README.md

 ```

 ::: tip 💡Hint
-Secrets are case insensative. `app.secrets.FOO` is the same as `app.secrets.foo`.
+Secrets are case nsensitive. `app.secrets.FOO` is the same as `app.secrets.foo`.
 :::

 ### Service Variables